thomasfillon/kernopt/README.md

 **kernopt** is an R package that implements *Discrete Symmetric Optimal Kernel* for estimating count data distributions, as described by ([Senga Kiessé and Durrieu 2024](#ref-SengaDurrieu2024)).
-The non parametric estimator using the discrete symmetric optimal kernel was illustrated on simulated data sets and a real-word data set included in the package, in comparison with two other discrete symmetric kernels the *triangular kernel* and the *Epanechnikov kernel* and with the discrete binomial kernel.
+The nonparametric estimator using the discrete symmetric optimal kernel was illustrated on simulated data sets and a real-word data set included in the package, in comparison with two other discrete symmetric kernels.

 ## Authors: